Ants, ants everywhere… crawling, climbing, spilling out of pavements and most definitely flying!

 “Flant” or ‘flying ant day’ is a colloquial term for this mass of swarming insects.
 This may appear to be a timed event but is just a localised response to the most suitable weather conditions for mating.

-The Royal Society of Biology has been collecting records of these swarms in their flying ant survey.
-The studies have revealed that flying ant day is a bit of a myth, it’s not just one synchronised 24 hour period.
+The Royal Society of Biology has been collecting records of these swarms in their flying ant survey for several years.
+The studies have revealed that flying ant day is a myth, it’s not just one synchronised 24 hour period.
 Flying ant activity can occur over several days or even weeks across the UK depending on the weather conditions.
 The study has also indicated that rising temperatures have led to swarms as early as June (instead of the usual end of July) and even as late as September if conditions are suitable.

 Flying ants may well be a frustration whilst you try and enjoy a barbecue, picnic or a relaxing drink in the pub beer garden this summer, but they are also important to the environment – aerating soil, recycling nutrients and providing food for birds.